Is therapy right for me?

 - Compassion, respect and understanding

-- Perspectives to illuminate persistent patterns and negative feelings
+- Perspectives to learn from negative behavioral patterns and avoid them

-- Real strategies for enacting positive change
+- Real strategies for making positive change

 -